TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

 ### Upload Multiple Parts
-Objects whose capacity exceeds 5GB need to be segmented into smaller objects of 5GB or smaller before uploading them.
-If you upload segmented objects and create a manifest object, you can use them as if they are a single object.
+An object whose size exceeds 5GB needs to be divided into segments of 5GB or smaller before uploading.
+If you upload segment objects and create a manifest object, you can use them as if they are a single object.

 <br/>

-#### Upload Segmented Objects
+#### Upload Segment Objects
-Uploads each segmented object.
+Uploads each of the segment objects generated from the object.

 ```
 PUT   /v1/{Account}/{Container}/{Object}/{Count}